Hecatron/grbd.github.io/content/posts/code/gtksharp.5.theming.md

 ### The old theme selection method

-One older method of loading themes within gtksharp was the use of Settings.Default.ThemeName
+One older method of loading themes within GtkSharp was the use of Settings.Default.ThemeName

 ``` vbnet
 Settings.Default.ThemeName = "delorean-dark-theme-3.9"
 ```

-With the more recent version of gtksharp / gtk3 this doesn't appear to work. <br>
+With the more recent version of GtkSharp / gtk3 this doesn't appear to work. <br>
-However it still might be useful if your using an older version of gtksharp with gtk2
+However it still might be useful if your using an older version of GtkSharp with gtk2

   * <https://developer.gnome.org/gtk3/stable/GtkSettings.html#GtkSettings--gtk-theme-name>